Gerald Solomon: Military service

 Solomon attempted to join the 1st Engineer Company of the United States Marine Corps Reserve in Albany, New York during the Korean War in 1950, but was deemed ineligible because of a childhood illness.
 He tried to enlist again in 1951 and was accepted.
-From 1951 to 1952, Solomon was a radio operator assigned to the 2nd Marine Division and stationed aboard the helicopter carrier USS Siboney in the Atlantic ocean, and he attained the rank of private first class.
+From 1951 to 1952, Solomon was a radio operator assigned to the 2nd Marine Division and stationed aboard the helicopter carrier USS Siboney in the Atlantic Ocean, and he attained the rank of private first class.
 He remained in the Marine Corps Reserve until 1959, and attained the rank of lance corporal.

 Businessman

 In the 1950s and 1960s Solomon was involved with M. Solomon, the women's clothing business owned by his stepfather.
 In the mid-1960s, he became a partner in the Associates of Glens Falls insurance company, as well as a partner in the Anchor Realty real estate brokerage.
 In addition he was president of Solomon, Veysey, Dixon, Gohn Associates, an investment brokerage.
 He also served as president of Queensbury's merchants association, and a member of the board of directors of the Glens Falls chamber of commerce.
 He was active in the Jaycees and the Boy Scouts, and was also involved in several charitable and civic causes.
 In addition, his fraternal memberships included the Marine Corps League, Masons, Shriners, and American Legion.
-His business and civic accomplishments and the name recognition he acquired in the Glens Falls-Queensbury area provided him with an entrée into local politics and government.
+The name recognition derived from his business and civic accomplishments provided Solomon with an entrée into local politics and government.

 Early political career

-Originally a Democrat, from 1968 to 1972 Solomon served as Queensbury's Town Supervisor, which also made him a member of the Warren County Board of Supervisors.
-In February 1968 he switched his party affiliation to Republican, arguing that he had been a Republican prior to the election of John F. Kennedy, that he joined the Democrats because he was inspired by Kennedy's goals and vision, but that he was returning to the Republicans because he perceived that Lyndon B. Johnson's presidency had moved too far from Kennedy's agenda.
+Originally a Democrat, In 1967, Solomon defeated incumbent John O. Webster to become Queensbury's Town Supervisor, which also made him a member of the Warren County Board of Supervisors.
+He was reelected in 1971 and served from January 1968 to December 1972, when he was succeeded by John A. DeLong Jr. In February 1968 he switched his party affiliation to Republican, arguing that he had been a Republican prior to the election of John F. Kennedy, that he joined the Democrats because he was inspired by Kennedy's goals and vision, but that he was returning to the Republicans because he perceived that Lyndon B. Johnson's presidency had moved too far from Kennedy's agenda.
 He was a member of the New York State Assembly from 1973 to 1978, sitting in the 180th, 181st and 182nd New York State Legislatures.
 As a fiscal conservative and advocate for limited government, Solomon was often at odds with the Assembly's Democratic majority.